programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 all_data <- inner_join(all_comments, all_videos)
 ```

+At this juncture, it is helpful to review the number of comments per video to check for relative parity as we did in crafting our sample dataset.
 To see the number of comments per channel, use the `count` function as follows:

 ```
 count(all_data, sort(videoChannelTitle))